dij0s/PETAL/thesis/bachelor_thesis.typ

 The factual queries are treated by both #ref(<generate_answer_factual_system_prompt>) and #ref(<generate_answer_factual_user_prompt>) whereas actionable queries are handled by #ref(<generate_answer_actionable_system_prompt>) and #ref(<generate_answer_actionable_user_prompt>).
 The conversational context is simply broken down and included in the prompts.

-The language model response, which is the answer to the user's query, is streamed to the web interface.
+The language model response, which is the answer to the user's query, is streamed to the web interface (#ref(<ai_agent_design>), transition 8).

-While the user examines the response, it is sent to critic agent (#ref(<ai_agent_design>), transition 8), which will evaluate its quality and act accordingly.
+While the user examines the response, it is sent to critic agent (transition 9), which will evaluate its quality and act accordingly.

 ==== Critic <critic>